Author: Paul K. Lee

 © Viorel Florescu – USA TODAY Network.
 Photo of a mobile exhibit of photographs of divided family members by Laura Elizabeth Pohl at the Fort Lee Public Library on May 11, 2018

-The 1945 partition of the Korean Peninsula along the 38th Parallel and the outbreak of the Korean War five years later led to the displacement and separation of up to 10 million family units.1 The continued division of these families is an enduring and painful legacy of the human costs of these events and their aftermath.
+The 1945 partition of the Korean Peninsula along the 38th Parallel and the outbreak of the Korean War five years later led to the displacement and separation of countless families on both sides of the border.1 The continued division of these families is an enduring and painful legacy of the human costs of these events and their aftermath.
 Seven decades after the start of the war, these families remain the victims of geopolitical confrontation and entrenched borders.
 Despite being in the twilight of their lives, most of these families remain unable to see or communicate with each other.

 Communications and travel between North Korea and the rest of the world, particularly South Korea and the United States, remain highly restricted.
 Since 1985, there have been 21 state-organized family reunion meetings for citizens of North and South Korea, bringing together more than 44,000 families.
 However, these reunions consist of brief, often tearful meetings before the families return to a state of separation.
 Korean-Americans and others in the Korean diaspora have not had similar opportunities, due to a relative dearth of official assistance or channels of engagement for facilitating reunions with their loved ones in North Korea.